 Major advances have been made in treating prostate cancer.
-Still, the disease and its treatments can cause reactions and side effects.
+Still, the disease and its treatments can cause reactions and side effects, including urination problems and erectile dysfunction (ED).
 At Memorial Sloan Kettering, we understand how troubling these can be, and we’re here to help you minimize them whenever possible.
 Our specialists have treated thousands of men with this illness and can help you manage cancer- and treatment-related complications and protect your quality of life.

 Because the prostate is located next to the muscle that controls urination and the nerves involved in erections, surgery to remove the gland can sometimes disrupt these functions.